 Aside from proving to be sturdy and durable, KraftMaid cabinets are available through a variety of retailers and come in an impressive amount of options for semi-custom designs.
 You can shop KraftMaid cabinets at Home Depot and Lowe’s or through a network of independent dealers.
 Keep in mind that product lines and options may vary by retailer.

 The brand's emphasis is American-style cabinets—fans of the frameless Euro-style will have to look elsewhere.
-However, the options for framed cabinets include slab, shaker, and inset doors with a huge variety in color options and finishes.
+However, the options for framed cabinets include slab and shaker doors with a huge variety in color options and finishes.
 Every cabinet is built to order and assembled in a KraftMaid facility before arriving at your home for installation.

 Best on a Budget: Ikea